survivejs/react-book/manuscript/04_implementing_notes.md

 export default ({task}) => <div>{task}</div>;
 ```

-T> `{task}` allows us to extract the specific prop we want from the passed props easily.
-We'll be using the same [destructuring syntax](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) in other places as well.

-We should tweak `App` to connect the component with it:
+T> To understand the destructuring syntax in greater detail, check out the *Language Features* appendix.

+### Connecting `Note` with `App`

+Now that we have a simple component that accepts a `task` prop, we can connect it with `App` to get closer to the component hierarchy we have in mind:

 **app/components/App.jsx**